Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 4. Are Founder CEOs more Overconfident than Professional CEOs?
 Evidence from S&P 1500 Companies (with Hailiang Chen and Joon Mahn Lee), 2017, Strategic Management Journal 38, 751-769.

-"Founder CEOs of S&P 1500 firms are more overconfident than their non-founder counterparts.
-Our finding helps explain why large publicly traded firms managed by founder CEOs behave so differently."
+"Founder CEOs of S&P 1500 firms appear more confident (overconfident?) than their non-founder counterparts.
+Our finding may explain why large publicly traded firms managed by founder CEOs behave so differently."

 We provide evidence that founder CEOs of large S&P 1500 companies are more overconfident than their non-founder counterparts (“professional CEOs”).
 We measure overconfidence via tone in CEO tweets, tone in CEO statements during earnings conference calls, management earnings forecasts, and CEO option-exercise behavior.
 We find that compared with professional CEOs, founder CEOs use more optimistic language on Twitter and during earnings conference calls.
 In addition, founder CEOs are more likely to issue earnings forecasts that are too high; they are also more likely to perceive their firms to be undervalued, as implied by their option-exercise behavior.
 To date, investors appear unaware of this “overconfidence bias” among founders.